Industrial Home for Orphan Girls / Killay House, Swansea, Glamorgan, Wales

 In 1912, the home — by now referred to as the Swansea Home for Girls — could house forty-five 'orphan and friendless' girls aged 7 to 16 years.
 A payment of 2s.6d. per week was requested for girls from South Wales, or 5s. a week for those from elsewhere.
 The girls were trained for domestic service, with needlework being taught as a particular skill.

 In 1948, the trustees of the home offered it to the National Children's Home (NCH).
-Under its new management, Killay House housed thirty boys and girls living in family-style groups under the supervision of a Sister, or house-mother.
+Under its new management, the 21 girls at the home were gradually joined by boys to make three family groups of ten children, each under the supervision of a Sister, or house-mother.
 George Thomas House, a hostel for young people leaving care, was later built in the grounds of the home.